-1. Sitting Lap: Sit the baby in your lap facing the side.
+- Sitting Lap: Sit the baby in your lap facing the side.
 One hand supporting the baby on the chest while the other one does the burping on the back.

-3. Shoulder: Place baby over your shoulder and pat back (this is what I consider the most common form of burping)
+- Shoulder: Place baby over your shoulder and pat back (this is what I consider the most common form of burping)

-4. Cradle: Cradle the baby in your arms and wrap the baby around one arm.
+- Cradle: Cradle the baby in your arms and wrap the baby around one arm.
 Legs and feet dangle while head is supported by arm/elbow area.
 Pat with other hand

-The #1 key thing about burping is to use pressure and a constant upward motion.
+The #1 key thing about burping is to use gentle pressure and a constant upward motion.
 You want to push the gas up and out of there!

 Hold Upright After Feeding

 Little babies don’t have very long awake times but I always spend a few minutes immediately after feeding my babies holding them in an upright position.

 I prefer not to have my babies sleep in these sorts of things but will use them during awake time to help with gas issues and to avoid spitting up.

 Pump Those Legs

 I will lay my baby on their back (great to do while changing diaper before bedtime) and push their legs to their chest and then pull the legs back down and repeat.

 I personally like Gripe Water for when hiccups happen.
 It seems to really do the trick!
 I tend to do the Mylicon as prevention and give it prior to feedings.

 A small, quick, simple, painless adjustment gave instant gas relief.
 I didn’t do a regular schedule with her, but would take her when I noticed she started having gas pains and sure enough it’d clear it up every single time!

 What are some of the ways you have found to help relive gas pains for your baby???

 This post originally appeared on Twin Mom and More.